 A dissertation proposal writing workshop will be led by a faculty member annually in the Spring Quarter.
 Participation in this workshop is mandatory for students in the third year of study.

-Students should begin to fulfill the division’s teaching requirement in their third year.
+Students should begin to fulfill their teaching requirement in their third year.

 Year 4: Proposal and Dissertation Writing